8base/old-documentation/getting-started/quick-start.md

 └── server/
 ```

-Lets create a new directory with this separation in mind by adding setting up the printed `Project Directory Tree` structure.
+Lets create a new directory with this separation in mind by creating the above `Project Directory Tree` structure.
 This can be accomplished with the following two shell commands.

 ```
 # Make directory with client/ and server/ directory at root